hjoshi9/GB_kinetics/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Disconnection energetics's documentation!
+Welcome to GB kinetics's documentation!
 ====================================================
 | This python project is the implementation of method developed in the paper: